-Flem is a Firefox toolbar extension that’s great for prospecting and just general web-exploring.
+Flem is a Firefox toolbar extension that’s great for prospecting, link-building and just general web-exploring.
 The tool lets you load and browse through a list of URLs really easily.
 After copying and pasting your sites into the toolbar, you can flick through each URL as you go rather than opening up each site in a new tab.
 It's really easy to navigate.

 This tool is great for looking at a big list of scraped sites from Majestic, for example.
 I use it regularly for checking out competitors’ backlinks and I would be lost without it as it saves so much time!